SOS Signs of Suicide

 Do you need any credentials or training to train students using SOS?

 No additional training or qualifications are needed to provide evidence-based suicide prevention education to your students.
-SOS facilitators include school counselors, social workers, psychologists, and classroom teachers.
+SOS facilitators include school counselors, social workers, and classroom teachers.

 We do offer an SOS 360 Training for schools or organizations looking for additional support.